wp-plugins/wp-to-twitter/readme.txt

 = 1.3.4 =

-* Bug fix: html tags in titles are stripped from tweets
+* Bug fix: html tags in titles are stripped from Tweets
 * Bug fix: thanks to [Andrea Baccega](http://www.andreabaccega.com), some problems related to WP 2.7.1 should be fixed.
 * Added optional prepend/append text fields.